 - SNAP, or the Supplemental Nutrition Assistance Program, is a federal and state nutrition program that helps you stretch your grocery budget.
 SNAP allows you to buy healthy food at grocery stores, convenience stores, some farmers markets, and other places across the state.

 - TANF, or Temporary Assistance for Needy Families, is a federal program that offers aid to families with dependent children.
 It provides monthly financial payments as well as other services like childcare, transportation, or work-related expenses.

-- Welvista is a nonprofit organization that provides free prescription medications to people that are uninsured.
+- Welvista is a nonprofit organization that provides free prescription medications to people that are uninsured through their Medication Assistance Program.
 They also provide dental services to children.
 This program may be a great solution if you need prescription assistance.

 - Medicaid is a health insurance program that helps pay medical bills for eligible individuals or families with low-income.
 This program can help cover costly medical expenses and care.
 People of all ages can apply for Medicaid anytime during the year.